ktlnbstn/loanorbuy/README.md

 # loanorbuy
-Where can I find a copy of that book you recommended?
-Check out LoanOrBuy

 LoanOrBuy is a web application that brings together all the information you could possibly want to source that new book that was recommened to you.